slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Use «we».
 Mean it and take responsability.
 - Bring options to the table.
 It’s easier to negotiate down.

 > *"To quiet a crowd or a drunk, just whisper.
-Calm is contagious."
+Calm is contagious." (...)
--- Kevin Kelly*

-> *"Your best response to an insult is «you’re probably right».
+"Your best response to an insult is «you’re probably right».
 Often they are."
 -- Kevin Kelly*

 > *"Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation."